Multi-fidelity Machine Learning Interatomic Potentials for Charged Point Defects

 Given these limitations, the isolated successes of GRACE-2L-OMAT ($q=-2$) and MACE-MH-1 ($q=-1$) in Fig. \ref{fig_1}(a) do not reflect physically meaningful predictions.
-For $V_{\text{Sb}}$, the $q=-2$ state adopts a geometry similar to the fully ionized $q=-3$ case, while the $q=-1$ state is non-magnetic with reduced covalent reconstruction compared to the neutral state (Fig. S2).
+For $V_{\text{Sb(1)}}$, the $q=-2$ state adopts a geometry similar to the fully ionized $q=-3$ case, while the $q=-1$ state is non-magnetic with reduced covalent reconstruction compared to the neutral state (Fig. S4).
 These intermediate charge states coincidentally match foundation models' bias toward bulk-like configurations.
-Further, as shown in Fig. \ref{fig_1}(b-c) (and Fig. S3 for the other charge states), the models systematically predict flatter \ac{PESs} compared to \ac{DFT}, indicating incorrect forces.
+As shown in Fig. \ref{fig_1}(b-c) (and Fig. S3 for the other charge states), the models systematically predict flatter \ac{PESs} compared to \ac{DFT}, indicating incorrect forces.
 Consequently, such coincidental structural agreements resulting from error cancellation are not transferable and cannot be relied upon for predictive defect engineering.
+Furthermore, subsequent DFT relaxations initiated from foundation-model minima do not consistently converge to the DFT reference ground states across all charge states (Section S3.2, Fig S4).

 These results indicate that foundation models trained solely on bulk structures, even when highly accurate for ideal crystals \cite{loew2025universal}, are fundamentally unreliable for defect physics in semiconductors and insulators.
-To enable reliable machine-learning descriptions of charged point defects, two key factors are required.
-First, the training data must include relevant configurations beyond the distribution found in pristine crystals.
-Second, the model architecture must explicitly encode charge state information to distinguish between different electronic configurations of the same defect.
+This limitation applies across all charge states: not only to charged defects, where charge-state descriptors are absent, but also to neutral defects, where excess carriers can drive reconstructions outside the training domain.
+Compared to standard \ac{MLIPs} for pristine materials, reliable descriptions of charged point defects require two additional factors.
+First, the training data must cover relevant configurations beyond the distribution found in pristine crystals.
+Second, the model architecture must explicitly encode electronic state information to distinguish between different electronic configurations of the same defect.
+This can be achieved through approaches such as global embeddings of electronic state variables, including charge and spin, or explicit electrostatic models \cite{ko2021fourth,cheng2025latent,fan2026qnep}.

 \textbf{Charged defect prediction with global embeddings} — Building on this insight, we trained a bespoke joint model that satisfies both conditions.
 The training dataset includes defect configurations across multiple charge states simulated by \ac{DFT}, and the architecture combines a global embedding of the total defect charge with atomic features.
 The modified architecture (Fig. \ref{fig_2}) implements MACE v0.3.14 \cite{batatia2022mace}, with charge-dependent components highlighted in orange.
 MACE was chosen for its many-body equivariant message passing architecture with high-order geometric features.
 The total charge $q_\textrm{tot}$ is mapped to a learnable vector that is added to the atomic species embeddings.
 The charge information is learned through two pathways: (1) it propagates through the message-passing layers, enabling the network to learn charge-dependent interaction energies $E_\textrm{inter}$, and (2) the charge-enriched embedding is read out directly prior to message passing to provide a geometry-independent energy contribution $E_\textrm{emb}$.